cea-hpc/modules/MIGRATING.rst

     - Config. name ---------.- Value (set by if default overridden) --------------- auto_handling             1 (env-var)

+Setting options with ``module config`` could be done in the Modules initialization RC file to change default value of options when ``module`` command is initialized.

 When command-line switch ``--reset`` and an option name is passed to the **config** sub-command, it restores default value for configuration option by unsetting related environment variable.